rogerkibbe/bixby_bart_commuter/README.md

 # bixby_bart_commuter
-Sample Bixby Capsule - BART Schedule
+Sample Bixby Capsule - BART Commuter Schedule

 Sample Capsule for Bixby.
 See article at [TO BE PUBLISHED] for more information